saltstack/salt/doc/ref/states/ordering.rst

           - pkg: httpd
           - sls: network

-In this example, the httpd sevice running state will not be applied (i.e., the httpd service will not be started) unless both the https package is installed AND the network state is satisfied.
+In this example, the httpd service running state will not be applied (i.e., the httpd service will not be started) unless both the https package is installed AND the network state is satisfied.